NEW YEARS 5780 – CHANGES IN CHUBEZA DELIVERY SCHEDULES:

 - Wednesday deliveries will take place on Thursday October 10.

-DURING THE WEEK OF CHOL HAMOED SUKKOT, THERE WILL BE NO DELIVERIES, i.e. no deliveries on Monday October 14 or Wednesday October 16.
+DURING THE WEEK OF CHIL HAMOED SUKKOT, THERE WILL BE NO DELIVERIES, i.e. no deliveries on Monday October 14 or Wednesday October 16.

 DURING THE WEEK OF SIMCHAT TORAH:

-- The Monday delivery will be moved to Tuesday October 22.
+- The Monday delivery will be transferred to Tuesday October 22.

 - Wednesday delivery (October 23) will take place as usual.